msimms/Vault/README.md

-# PasswordVault
+# Dead Man's Vault

-A serverless password manager for mac OS and iOS.
+A server-less password manager for mac OS and iOS.

 ## Rationale
 Why develop a password manager when there are other options available, including open source options?
 * To have a password manager that works without a centralized database
 * I believe password managers should be open source
+* Some password managers leave metadata unencrypted (ex: the website name or URL), this application encrypts everything that is possible to encrypt

 ## Major Features